Skip to main content

 3. Calculate concentration: peptide mg / water ml.

-4. Convert your target dose to mg if it's listed in mcg (divide by 1,000).
+4. Convert the target dose to mg if it is listed in mcg (divide by 1,000).

 5. Divide target dose by concentration to get ml.